RootaccezLabs/wp-subscribe-author/README.md

 Currently Working
 =================

-Adding the [subscribe feature for not logged in user](https://github.com/RootaccezLabs/wp-subscribe-author/issues/4) for version.
+Adding the [Options page & user page](https://github.com/RootaccezLabs/wp-subscribe-author/issues/8) for version.
 It will be availble in 1.6 version release!

 More